ankurdhawannew/QuizAgent/README.md

 ## 📝 Notes

-- The application uses `gemini-2.5-flash` model for both question generation and coaching
+- The application uses `gemini-2.5-pro` model for question generation and error verification
+- The application uses `gemini-2.5-flash` model for coaching (faster responses)
 - Quiz history is stored locally in JSON format
+- Questions are stored in SQLite database for efficient reuse
 - The coaching feature requires an active internet connection for AI responses
+- Questions are cached in the database to reduce API calls and improve performance

 ## 🤝 Contributing